ezrc2/maze-generator-solver/README.md

 [Catch2](https://github.com/catchorg/Catch2)

+**Setup**

-Make sure to build Cinder before using it (only needs to be done once).
+1. Open the ~/Cinder folder in your IDE and run the program to build it (only needs to be done once).

+2. Create a folder called "my-projects" in the ~/Cinder folder.

+3. Download this repository into "my-projects" and open the program.

 ## How to Use

 Run the program to show the maze generation and solving process.
-You can edit the height and width parameters in the maze_solver_app header file.
+You can adjust the height and width parameters in the maze_solver_app header file.

 ## References